Last Updated on

 - The controller must be a commercially available production model, not an obscure custom brand.

-I shortlisted 18 MIDI controllers based on these requirements.
+I shortlisted 18 MIDI keyboards for Logic Pro X based on these requirements.
 Of these 6 were pad controllers and the rest were keyboard controllers.
 I had first-hand experience of 13 of these controllers.

 I evaluated these controllers based on the following metrics: